VALUES

-Our central values inform everything from caregiver resources to church policy writing.
+Our central values inform everything from guiding children, supporting catechists to creating materials and caregiver resources.
 We begin with a theological framework recognizing what aspects of God’s values we are asked to embody.
+We move on from there to ask our selves how we model these values and how do we consistently do this.

 Latin: hospitalitem (friendliness to guests) from the Proto-Indo-European: ghost-pot (guest-master)